-There is a classic video on YouTube of Regent University School of Law Professor James Duane explaining to a class why you have to be a moron to talk to the police.
+A classic video on YouTube of Regent University School of Law Professor James Duane explains to a class why you have to be a moron to talk to the police.
 The punchline takes place about half-way through when he invites one of his students, a detective, to give his perspective on talking to the police.

 A recent example of this in the news is a guy named George Papadopoulos pleading guilty to lying to federal agents.
 While few have heard of Papadopoulos—and for good reason because he was a bit player in this whole sorry Washington D.C. melodrama—his indictment was preordained the very moment he agreed to be interviewed by federal agents because, if they want you, they got you.